The Best Lenses for Family Photography: A Guide

 Sometimes I’ll switch between working with primes and working with zooms for a month or so just for variety, to sharpen my brain and simply just for fun.
 Having a new piece of equipment is exciting.
 I’ll borrow or hire lenses for a couple of shoots and see how I get on.
 This can be a fantastic way to try new ideas without investing in the full cost of a new lens.

-Try a shoot with just one camera and one lens (with a back-up in your bag just in case of course) but see how it forces you to think more creatively.
+Try a shoot with just one camera and one lens (with a back-up in your bag just in case of course) but see how it forces you to think more creatively, I recorded a video for Canon’s YouTube on the subject of One camera, One lens.
 Often limiting our options is exactly what we need to make us more experimental.
 Use a prime if you normally use a zoom or vice versa, hire a tilt-shift or a very long lens and have a play.
 There’s so much fun to be had and, over time, you’ll learn which lenses suit your way of working and how you see the world.

-If I could only have one lens it would be the Canon RF 50mm f/1.2L USM and I urge you to try a 50mm to enjoy the flexibility that a fast prime lens can bring.
-Start with the EF or the RF 50mm f/1.8 STM and see where the journey takes you.
+If I could only have one lens forever it would be the Canon RF 50mm f1.2L USM and I urge you to try a 50mm lens to enjoy the flexibility that a fast prime lens can bring.
+Start with the RF on mirrorless or the EF on a DSLR, get the cheap 50mm f/1.8 STM and see where the journey takes you.

 Enjoy photographing your families whether that’s professionally or just for fun.
 It really is the most fun you can have with a camera.